-According to Net Income Approach, change in the financial leverage of a firm will lead to a corresponding change in the Weighted Average Cost of Capital (WACC) and also the value of the company.
-The Net Income Approach suggests that with the increase in leverage (proportion of debt), the WACC decreases and the value of firm increases.
-On the other hand, if there is a decrease in the leverage, the WACC increases and thereby the value of the firm decreases.
+According to Net Income Approach, a change in the financial leverage of a firm will lead to a corresponding change in the Weighted Average Cost of Capital (WACC) and the company’s value.
+The Net Income Approach suggests that with the increase in leverage (proportion of debt), the WACC decreases, and the firm’s value increases.
+On the other hand, if there is a decrease in the leverage, the WACC increases, thereby decreasing the firm’s value.

-For example, vis-à-vis equity-debt mix of 50:50, if the equity-debt mix changes to 20: 80, it would have a positive impact on the value of the business and thereby increase the value per share.
+For example, vis-à-vis the equity-debt mix of 50:50, if the equity-debt mix changes to 20: 80, it would positively impact the value of the business and increase the value per share.